dthree/vantage/README.md

     npm install vantage -g

 Vantage provides a robust, interactive CLI to your live Node application.
-Accessible locally or remotely, vantage gives a real-time perspective of your application you otherwise haven't had, opening the door to a new world of possibilities that goes as far as your imagination.
+Accessible locally or remotely, it gives a real-time perspective of your application you otherwise haven't had.
+Extensible by you, vantage opens the door to a brand new world of possibilities that goes as far as your imagination takes it.

 ##### Node just got even more awesome: